martmists/server/README.md

 This repository contains the Sayonika server code.

+Sayonika uses a Microservice layout for serving its mod listing.
+This means, each component has to be deployed individually but increases fault tolerance.

-Sayonika server is built with Express and :heart: and runs along with a API Gateway instance, like Janus.
+Sayonika server is built with Express and :heart: and runs along with the ORY Authentication backend.

 ## Running

-Sayonika requires `vertx` to be ran.
-Go to the [Download](https://vertx.io/download/) page if you haven't.
+Sayonika requires Node.js, and TypeScript to run.
+Go to [Node.js website](https://nodejs.org) to get a copy.

+Then, clone the repository and run `npm install`.

 ## Contributing

-We use JavaScript for coding the server.
+We use TypeScript for coding the server.
 You are required to follow the coding style set on our repository.

-We rely on [Janus](https://github.com/hellofresh/janus) for the Gateway system.
+We rely on [ORY](https://github.com/ory) for the Gateway system.
 Please consult their repository if you find something off on the gateway, not here.

 The full contribution guide can be found [here](CONTRIBUTING.md)